0x38/slackbot/README.md

 ## Making your own personality

 See personalities/example.persona.php for an example.
 So far each new personality has to have trigger words set up manually because I'm lazy.

+You can make personalities that will be ignored by git by using .pvt instead of .php as an extension.